Colin Murphy (footballer, born 1944): 1990s

-Murphy returned to football as manager of Southend United on 8 May 1992, but resigned on 1 April 1993, taking the post as Director of Football and being replaced by Barry Fry.
+Murphy returned to football as manager of Southend United on 8 May 1992, but resigned on 1 April 1993, taking the post as director of football and being replaced by Barry Fry.
 Notably, he signed Stan Collymore from Crystal Palace for £150,000, and sold him for £2.65 million to Nottingham Forest.
 His next post in management was at the League of Ireland side Shelbourne from December 1994 to May 1995.
 He took the club from the edge of the relegation zone to a final day finish that left Shelbourne just a few points short of the title.
 The club were also the beaten finalists in that year's FAI Cup.

-He then left to manage Notts County on 5 June 1995.
+Murphy then left to manage Notts County on 5 June 1995.
 Although the Magpies narrowly missed out on promotion to the second tier in his first season in charge after a 2–0 defeat to Bradford City in the playoff final at Wembley, the 1996–97 season was a disaster for Murphy and the club, with a series of heavy defeats that eventually led to his sacking on 23 December 1996.

-In July 1997 he was appointed coach of the Vietnam, leading the team to a bronze medal at the 1997 Southeast Asian Games.
-In March 1998 he was appointed Director of Tottenham Hotspur's youth academy.
+In July 1997 he was appointed coach of the Vietnam national side, leading the team to a bronze medal at the 1997 Southeast Asian Games.
+In March 1998 he was appointed director of Tottenham Hotspur's youth academy.
 He resigned the post in July 1999 to take up the position of coach of the Burma national team with Peter Suddaby replacing him as academy director.
-With Dave Barry announcing his intention to step down as manager of Cork City at the end of the 1999–2000 League of Ireland season, Murphy emerged as the favoured candidate to succeed him.
-He was duly appointed and led the club in their first game of the 2000–01 season, a Super Cup clash with Bohemians on 30 June 2000, but resigned a week later to become Football Co-Ordinator at Premiership club Leicester City, working under their newly appointed manager Peter Taylor.
+When Dave Barry announced his intention to step down as manager of Cork City at the end of the 1999–2000 League of Ireland season, Murphy emerged as the favoured candidate to succeed him.
+He was duly appointed and led the club in their first game of the 2000–01 season, a Super Cup clash with Bohemians on 30 June 2000, but resigned a week later to become football co-ordinator at Premiership club Leicester City, working under their newly appointed manager Peter Taylor.

 Hull City

 Murphy joined Hull City in 2002, as assistant manager to Peter Taylor.

-With the arrival of Phil Parkinson, as manager with Frank Barlow as his assistant, at the start of the 2006–07 season, Murphy took up the new role of Director of Development at the club - responsible for all scouting and youth development.
+With the arrival of Phil Parkinson as manager, with Frank Barlow as his assistant, at the start of the 2006–07 season, Murphy took up the new role of director of development at the club – responsible for all scouting and youth development.
 He reverted to assistant manager, however, when Barlow left the club in October.
-After Phil Parkinson also left the club, Murphy and first team coach Phil Brown were appointed as joint caretaker managers.
-Brown was later appointed as permanent manager, with Murphy reverting to his assistant role for the remainder of the season.
-With the appointment of Brian Horton, he resumed the role of Director of Development.
+After Parkinson also left the club, Murphy and first team coach Phil Brown were appointed joint caretaker managers.
+Brown was later appointed permanent manager, and Murphy reverted to his assistant role for the remainder of the season.
+With the appointment of Brian Horton, he resumed the role of director of development.

+Retirement and death

-Murphy suffered a stroke in November 2007, and retired from his role at Hull City during the 2008–09 season.
+Murphy suffered a stroke in November 2007, and retired from his role at Hull City in January 2009.
+He died on 16 September 2023, at the age of 79.